Non--regular McKean--Vlasov equations and calibration problem in local stochastic volatility models: Setup and Main results

 by Markovian projection, we know that $\Lc(S_t) = \Lc(\overline{S}_t)$ for each $t \in [0,T]$.
 With this manipulation, the marginal distribution of $S$ matches the marginal distribution of $\overline{S}$.
 The dynamics of $\overline{S}$ has the particularity to follow the dynamics of a local volatility model.
 These two spot prices leads to, for instance, the same European option prices.
 Let $C(t,K):=C(t,K;S_0)$ be the observed call option price of maturity $t,$ strike $K$ with $S_0$ the initial price of the underlying asset.
 If we assume that we have access to the observed prices $\{C(t,K),\;K > 0, t >0\},$ by using Dupire's formula (see \citeauthor*{Dupire1994} \cite{Dupire1994}), we know that the local volatility model $\overline{S}$ calibrates the observed call option prices if

 Consequently, in order to make $S$ fits the observed call option prices the map $\Sigma(t,x)$ must verify

 This means $S$ has to satisfy

 The existence of a local stochastic volatility model calibrating the European option prices is then equivalent to find $S$ or $X$ solution of \eqref{eq:calibrated_sde}.
-This problem is considered by the mathematical finance community as a very difficult problem.
+This problem is considered by the mathematical finance community as a very difficult problem given the implication of the conditional expectation of $\sigma^2_t$ given $S_t$ or $X_t$ which generates a non regularity in the Wasserstein distance (see the discussion in \Cref{remark:explanation_first}) .
 With an appropriate choice of the stochastic volatility process $(\sigma_t)_{t \in [0,T]},$ when $\sigma_D$ satisfies some conditions, \Cref{thm:main} allows to prove the existence of $X$ (or $S$).

 We set $\sigma_t$ by